8ML/8Core/README.md

 Please note that this repository is intended for developers and the customization by file is limited.

-List of what can be customized by config file:
+Options that can be customized by config file:
 - Server Info (Name, Domains)
 - Primary Colors
 - Tablist in Hub